Fluctuation Bounds for Continuous Time Branching Processes and Evolution of Growing Trees With a Change Point: Proofs: Quick Big bang

 \subsection{Proof of Theorem \ref{thm:qbbm}}

-Recall that in this section, we throughout work under Assumptions \ref{ass:attach-func}, \ref{kickass} and \ref{xlogx} for $f_0,f_1$.
-For notational convenience, instead of considering the change point at $T_{n^{\gamma}}$ and evolving the tree till $T_n$, we will consider the problem of the change point being at $T_n$ and evolving the tree till $T_{n^{1+\lambda_1^*\theta}}$ for some $\theta>0$ (where $\lambda_1^*$ is the Malthusian rate corresponding to $f_1$).
-For this section, $t=0$ represents time $T_n$ (the smallest time the change point process has $n$ vertices).
+\chsb{Throughout this section we assume that $f_0$ satisfies Assumption \ref{ass:attach-func} and $f_1$ satisfies Assumptions \ref{ass:attach-func}, \ref{kickass} and \ref{xlogx}}.
+For notational convenience, \chsb{instead of considering the change point at $n^{\gamma}$ and evolving the tree till size $n$, we will consider the problem of the change point being at $n$ and evolving the tree till size $n^{1+\lambda_1^*\theta}$} for some $\theta>0$ (where $\lambda_1^*$ is the Malthusian rate corresponding to $f_1$).
+For this section, $t=0$ represents time $T_n$ (\chsb{the first time the total population size of the associated continuous time branching process has $n$ vertices}).
 It is easy to see that Theorem \ref{thm:qbbm} is equivalent to Theorem \ref{qbbmain} proved below.